-Global Issues Problem Solving can be done by individuals or teams of 4 from year 5/6 (Junior Division), 7-9 (Middle Division) and 10-12 (Senior Division).
+Students can participate in Global Issues Problem Solving as individuals or in teams of up to 4 students, from years 5/6 (junior division), 7-9 (middle division), and 10-12 (senior division).

 In a year-long program, students work their way through two Practice Problems (Terms One and Two) before tackling the Qualifying Problem in Term Three.
 Teams also have the chance to complete an Optional Problem Four (4) in Term Four.

 Students conduct in depth research into each topic, and practice using the six-step model.
 They prepare and submit a booklet for evaluation, and our team at FPS independently reviews each booklet providing constructive and detailed feedback.
 This feedback mechanism is one of the Program’s major strengths, assisting students to grow and develop.

 The first Practice Problem requires students to use only the first three steps of the problem solving process.
 The remaining steps are added for Problems Two, Three and Four, utilising the entire six-step process.
 The first two and fourth problems, as their name implies, provide opportunities to learn and practise the FPS process.
 Scores, comments and rankings are supplied to inform teams how they are progressing.
 The Problem 4 booklet may submitted for evaluation if either Problem 1, 2, or 3 were not submitted or an additional $50 fee is paid.